gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] Can update registered database using `tctl create -f`.
   - [ ] Can delete registered database using `tctl rm`.
 - [ ] Verify discovery.
+    - [ ] AWS
       - [ ] Can detect and register RDS instances.
       - [ ] Can detect and register Aurora clusters, and their reader and custom endpoints.
       - [ ] Can detect and register Redshift clusters.
       - [ ] Can detect and register ElastiCache Redis clusters.
       - [ ] Can detect and register MemoryDB clusters.
+    - [ ] Azure
+      - [ ] Can detect and register MySQL and Postgres instances.
+      - [ ] Can detect and register Azure Redis instances.
 - [ ] Verify Teleport managed users (password rotation, auto 'auth' on connection, etc.).
   - [ ] Can detect and manage ElastiCache users
   - [ ] Can detect and manage MemoryDB users